labdmitriy/labdmitriy.github.io/_posts/2022-05-08-poetry-installation-offline.md

 ```

 ## Conclusion
-Probably it will be great to be able to pass pip arguments to [install_poetry()](https://github.com/python-poetry/poetry/blob/edabfce155c5c5445371115d5a83b792b0dc0de2/install-poetry.py#L636) function to be able to reproduce these steps without installation code modification.
+Probably it will be great to be able to pass pip arguments to [install_poetry()](https://github.com/python-poetry/poetry/blob/edabfce155c5c5445371115d5a83b792b0dc0de2/install-poetry.py#L636) function to reproduce these steps without installation code modification.
 <br/>

 ## Shell scripts